RDF-STaX/rdf-stax.github.io/docs/ontology.md

 --8<-- "docs/includes/links.md"

+!!! info

+    You can also download other versions of the ontology or an OWL 2 DL version.
+See the [versioning and releases](#versioning-and-releases) section below for more information.

 !!! note

     The documentation and the download links here are for the release version of the ontology.
 The ontology sources are [available on GitHub](https://github.com/RDF-STaX/rdf-stax.github.io) – see also [Contributing](contributing.md).